Gain access to personalized product screening, the best pricing, rewards, and more!

 9 Mouse Trap Mistakes You Can Avoid

-There’s a great feeling of accomplishment accompanied with knowing that you, by your own efforts, successfully dealt with your mice infestation–and have prevented further damage and disease from entering your home.
+There’s a great feeling of accomplishment when you know that you, through your own efforts, successfully dealt with your mouse infestation and prevented further damage and disease from entering your home.

-In our 60+ years in business, we’ve learned some of the most common mistakes that people make when setting mouse traps, and our experts are here to show you how you can avoid them.
+In our 60-plus years in business, we’ve learned some of the most common mistakes people make when setting mouse traps, and our experts are here to show you how you can avoid them.

-Following this simple guide will ensure that your mouse traps will be more successful and help you in finally getting rid of your mouse infestation.
-So without further ado, here are the 9 most common mistakes you’ll make when setting your mouse traps, and how you can avoid them
+Following this simple guide will ensure that your mouse traps will be more successful and help you finally eliminate your mouse infestation.
+So, without further ado, here are the 9 most common mistakes you’ll make when setting your mouse traps and how to avoid them.

 Too Much Bait